kyma-incubator/compass/docs/compass/03-01-security.md

 _Used in production_

 This flow is similar to the externally-issued certificate flow, too.
 Again, two context providers are matched.
 One with externally-issued certificate and one with a custom authentication with JWT.
-Compass validates that the consumer tenant has access to the provider tenant.
+Compass validates that the provider tenant has access to the consumer tenant.

 **Scopes**
 The first context provider returns Runtime scopes and the second provider returns the scopes that are present in the JWT.
-The scopes that are returned by the provider that uses JWT must be used.
+The scopes that are returned by the context provider that uses JWT must be used.

 ## Internal Authentication